Almonds and Olivez

 Is Spirulina a good source of Vitamin B12?

-Research says ‘No.’ According to research, the vitamin B12 that is found in Spirulina is called a pseudovitamin and has been found to be ineffective for human consumption (Watanabe et. al. 1999).
+Research says ‘No.’ According to research, the vitamin B12 that is found in Spirulina is called a pseudovitamin and is ineffective for human consumption (Watanabe et. al. 1999).
 Pseudovitamin B12 is a substance that does not meet the accepted definition of a vitamin that is required for human consumption (medical-dicationary.com).
-As such, it is recommended that you do not consume spirulina with foods that have active vitamin B12, as the analogues vitamin B12 can interfere with its absorption which could cause a deficiency in the long run.
+As such, it is recommended that you do not consume spirulina with foods that have active vitamin B12, as the analogues of vitamin B12 can interfere with its absorption which could cause a deficiency in the long run.

 So, wait a while before using your spirulina products, when consuming foods high in this nutrient.
 Active vitamin B12 can be found in foods such as dairy and eggs as well as in meats and fish.
 These sources of vitamin B12 have been denoted to be bioavailable to humans.
 However, if you are a vegetarian, then you might have to supplement with vitamin B12, as research contends that this vitamin is not found in plant sources.